Frequently Asked Questions

 I am a member of a FIRST Global team.
 Where can I get help or advice when building my robot?

 You are welcome to visit the Robot Questions page of the FIRST Global website, where you will be connected to the Global STEM Corps (GSC) – a vast volunteer network ready to serve you.
 You will be able to ask our STEM activists your mechanical, electrical, programming and other robot related questions 24/7.
-Teams can receive two different forms of support from the GSC:

-- Teams may also choose to work with a qualified volunteer(s) on a long-term basis.
+Teams may choose to work with a qualified volunteer(s) on a long-term basis.
 This mentor(s) will be available to work with you on a prearranged schedule that you both find convenient.
 You can submit a request for a long-term mentor(s) on the Robot Questions page of the website.

 How do I participate in the FIRST Global Competition?